A Conjecture of Flach and Morin: Introduction

 which induces in cohomology the \emph{localization triangle}

-There is a theory of log-rigid cohomology, described by Gro{\ss}e-Kl\"onne (see, for example, \cite{GrosseKlonne2005}) which generalizes the log-crystalline cohomology of Hyodo and Kato in the same way that rigid cohomology generalizes crystalline cohomology.
-We give a brief overview here and refer the reader to \cite[\S 1.3]{GrosseKlonne2005} for precise definitions.
+There is a theory of log-rigid cohomology, described by Gro{\ss}e-Kl\"onne (see, for example, \cite{GrosseKlonne2005}) that generalizes the log-crystalline cohomology of Hyodo and Kato in the same way that rigid cohomology generalizes crystalline cohomology.
+Here, we give a brief overview and refer the reader to \cite[\S 1.3]{GrosseKlonne2005} for precise definitions.

-Write $\fS := \op{Spf}(W)$ and let $\fS^{\times}$ (resp.\,$\fS^\varnothing$) denote the weak formal log-scheme $(\fS, 1 \mapsto 0)$ (resp.\, $(\fS, \text{trivial})$).
+Write $\fS := \op{Spf}(W)$ and let $\fS^{\times}$ (resp. $\fS^\varnothing$) denote the weak formal log-scheme $(\fS, 1 \mapsto 0)$ (resp. $(\fS, \text{trivial})$).
 Let $X$ be a fine log-scheme over the log point $s^\times=(\op{Spec}(k), 1 \mapsto 0)$.
 One can choose an open covering $X = \bigcup_{i \in I}V_i$ with exact closed immersions $V_i \hookrightarrow \mathfrak{V}_i$ and for each $H \subseteq I$ let $\mathfrak{V}_H$ be an exactification

 where the inverse limit is taken in the category of weak formal schemes over $\fS$.
 From these weak formal embeddings we can canonically construct a simplicial dagger space $\tube{V_\bullet}{\mathfrak{V}_\bullet} := (\tube{V_H}{\mathfrak{V}_H})_{H \subseteq I}$.
 The cohomology of the corresponding de Rham complex